 Hence the requirement to lift or carry rather than drag the beast, which damages the hide.

 So, if you don’t have a means of doing this (eg a front-end loader), you’ve got a problem.
-Which leads to the other important rule.
+This leads to the other important rule.
 Animals –the company picks up cattle and the occasional horse – have to be left close to a road or put on a race.

 Wallace Corp won’t drive on to a paddock to pick beasts up – “this is for practical reasons, it would be terrible to get our trucks stuck.”

 She said the service used to be free but they began charging in 1999.
 This was due to rising transport, processing and compliance costs.
-Depending on where you are, the cost is about $30, which gets billed automatically from an 0900 number.

 She’d just been talking with an elderly woman who was out of their collection area.
 “A cow died and her son was away – she didn’t know what to do.
 I suggested she must have a friendly neighbour – ask them for help.”